dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 ---
-title: Working with Exchange Mailbox and Messages
+title: Working with Exchange Mailbox and Messages - Read Email from Exchange Server in Java
+linktitle: Working with Exchange Mailbox and Messages
 type: docs
 weight: 20
 url: /java/working-with-exchange-mailbox-and-messages/
+keywords: java read email from exchange server
 ---

 ## **Getting Mailbox Information Using EWS**
 The [EWSClient](https://apireference.aspose.com/email/java/com.aspose.email/ewsclient) class has members that can be used to get mailbox information from an Exchange Server by calling the [IEWSClient.getMailboxInfo()](https://apireference.aspose.com/email/java/com.aspose.email/IEWSClient#getMailboxInfo\(\)) method.
 It returns an instance of type [ExchangeMailboxInfo](https://apireference.aspose.com/email/java/com.aspose.email/ExchangeMailboxInfo).
 Get mailbox information from properties such as [MailboxUri](https://apireference.aspose.com/email/java/com.aspose.email/ExchangeMailboxInfo#getMailboxUri\(\)), [InboxUri](https://apireference.aspose.com/email/java/com.aspose.email/ExchangeMailboxInfo#getInboxUri\(\)) and [DraftsUri](https://apireference.aspose.com/email/java/com.aspose.email/ExchangeMailboxInfo#setDraftsUri\(java.lang.String\)).
 This article shows how to access mailbox information using Exchange Web Services.

 If you want to connect to the Exchange Server using Exchange Web Services (EWS), use the [EWSClient](https://apireference.aspose.com/email/java/com.aspose.email/EWSClient) class.
 This class uses EWS to connect to and manage items on an Exchange Server.
-The following code snippet shows you how to get mailbox information using the exchange web services.
+The following Java code snippet shows you how to get mailbox information using the exchange web services.